 “Charlie…” my younger sister Rebekah started.

 I shook my head.
-“I know, baby sister.
-I am gonna figure out how to get some money, so we can stay together.
-I won’t abandon you, I promise.”
+“I know.
+I’ll figure out how we can stay together.
+I won’t abandon you I promise.”

 “I love you, Charlie,” Rebekah said.

 I smiled at her, as a serious pain stabbed my heart.
 “I know, Rebekah.”

 My brother, Stephen, all of twelve, looked into my eyes.
 “Charlie, can we talk away from the girls?”

 I nodded and led him to the hallway.
 “What’s up?”

 “How long do we let her body lay there until we call somebody?”